Close

 How To Play Hopscotch – An Easy Guide For Kids

-Hopscotch is a traditional children’s game that involves hopping over a series of squares and returning to their original position.
-The goal of the game is to pick up an object which has landed on a square.
-The game can be played solo or by two or more players.
+Hopscotch is a traditional children’s game that involves hopping over a series of numbered squares and returning to the original position without losing balance.
+The goal of the game is to pick up an object, often a small stone or marker, which has been tossed onto a square, all while following the rules of hopping.
+The game can be played solo or with two or more players taking turns.
+For those wondering how to play hopscotch for kids, it’s simple: players hop on one foot through the numbered grid, avoiding the square with the marker and completing the course.

+What’s the meaning of hopscotch?
+Read on!
 A fun fact about hopscotch is that it dates back to ancient Roman times.
 Roman soldiers would hop over fields of up to 100 feet in a bid to improve their speed, coordination, and agility.
-Sometimes they would carry heavy equipment weighing more than 3kg or wear heavy armour while hopping over these squares.
+Sometimes, they would carry heavy equipment weighing more than 3kg or wear heavy armour while hopping over these squares.
 When the Romans took this game outside their training camps and started it as an everyday training drill in their backyards, younger minds mimicked their parents and soon children playing hopscotch became a common scene on the streets.
 That is how the hopscotch game for preschoolers and kids came to be.

 Importance of Hopscotch in Your Child’s Development